-- Municipal Utilities Water Department will furnish all water meters up to and including 2" meters. - Meters must be located where the service enters the home or building and must be accessible for reading and repairs - Meters must be in a freeze-proof area at the Municipal Utility Board meeting at noon the last Monday of the month.
+- Municipal Utilities Water Department will furnish all water meters up to and including 2" meters. - Meters must be located where the service enters the home or building and must be accessible for reading and repairs - Meters must be in a freeze-proof area

-For additional information about Watertown drinking water contact Wayne Lovelis at 882-6233.
-The Public can participate in water issues
+For additional information about

+Watertown drinking water - contact Wayne Lovelis at 882-6233.